SUPERANNUATION GUARANTEE AMNESTY

-On 24 May 2018, the Government announced a 12-month Superannuation Guarantee Amnesty (subject to the passage of legislation) that was to be available for the period from 24 May 2018 to 23 May 2019.
-This legislation was to provide a once only opportunity for employers to disclose and pay previously undeclared super guarantee (SG) shortfalls without incurring any penalties.
-However, due to the legislation not passing through parliament prior to the federal election in 2019 it never came into effect.
+On 24 May 2018, the Government announced the commencement of a 12 month Superannuation Guarantee Amnesty (subject to the passage of legislation) that is a once only opportunity for employers to disclose and pay previously undeclared super guarantee (SG) shortfalls without penalty.

 Eligibility for the Amnesty

 To be eligible for the Amnesty you must:

 - voluntarily disclose amounts of SG shortfall within the 12-month Amnesty period – between 24 May 2018 and 23 May 2019,

 - disclose amounts of SG shortfall that have not previously been disclosed, and

 - not be subject to an audit of your SG for the relevant periods.

 The Amnesty applies to previously undeclared SG shortfalls for any period from 1 July 1992 up to 31 March 2018.
 It does not apply to shortfalls in SG accumulated after 1 April 2018.